fuzziqersoftware/resource_dasm/README.md

     *8: For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.
+    *9: icns resources are decoded into many different file types depending on the contents of the resource.
+For subfields that have split alpha channels (that is, the transparency data is in a different subfield), resource_dasm produces an original image and one with transparency applied.
+Some icns resources also contain metadata, which is exported as .bin, .txt, and .plist files, except for the Icon Composer version used to create the file, which is ignored.
+If you want the result in Icon Composer format, use --save-raw=yes and resource_dasm will save it as a .icns file.
     *A: These resources appear to have a fixed format, with a constant sample rate, sample width and channel count.
 You may have to adjust these parameters in the output if it turns out that these are configurable.